 Africa offers beautiful landscapes, stunning animals, and many incredible countries to choose from.
-Here, you'll find great deals on cheap flights to places like Cape Town and Kenya, affordable safari glamping resorts, cheap vacation packages to Morocco and hotels in Egypt, and plenty of other options.
+Here, you'll find our guide to touring the stunning continent, as well as great deals on cheap flights to places like Cape Town and Kenya, affordable safari glamping resorts and plenty of other options.

 Africa is a vast continent with breathtaking sceneries made up of 54 very different countries, cultures and identities.
-It is a smorgasbord of exciting travel destinations with something for everyone: exhilarating dune rides in Morocco and some of the world’s best snorkeling in Egypt in the north,exotic safari adventures in Kenya in central Africa, powder white beaches on the paradise islands of Zanzibar, Mauritius and Seychelles, incredible biodiversityin Madagascar, and, all the way down south, penguins and rolling vineyards in South Africa.
+It is a smorgasbord of exciting travel destinations with something for everyone: exhilarating dune rides in Morocco and some of the world’s best snorkelling in Egypt in the north, exotic safari adventures in Kenya in central Africa, powder white beaches on the paradise islands of Zanzibar, Mauritius and Seychelles, incredible biodiversity in Madagascar, and, all the way down south, penguins and rolling vineyards in South Africa.

 So let’s start from the top in the very north, and work our way down to the south, listing some (not all) of the best places to visit in Africa.